 3.7.2 Implement MLP model for Stage-3

 For Stage-3 of the pipeline, we have replaced the original Transformer with a multilayer perceptron (MLP) architecture.
-All interface points—the feature tensor that enters the block, the prediction vector that leaves it, and every associated tensor shape—remain exactly the same, so the new module could drop straight into existing training and inference code without any wiring changes.
+All interface points—the feature tensor that enters the block, the prediction vector that leaves it, and every associated tensor shape—remained exactly the same, so the new module could drop straight into existing training and inference code without any wiring changes.
 We also preserved the entire hyperparameter set (learning rate, optimizer, batch size, number of training epochs, and the loss-function configuration) to isolate the effect of the architectural swap itself.
 This design lets us perform a clean, apples-to-apples comparison between the Transformer and the MLP, highlighting performance differences that stem purely from model capacity and inductive biases rather than from confounding factors such as data preprocessing, output interpretation, or training-schedule tweaks.

 3.7.3 Run Experiment with MLP Model Architecture